funcool/rumext/README.md

 ### First steps with hicada hiccup

-Yoy may be already familiar with hiccup syntax for defining the react dom.
-The intention on this section is explain only the essential part of it.
+You may be already familiar with hiccup syntax for defining the react dom.
+The intention on this section is explain only the essential part of it and the peculiarities of hiccada and rumext.

 Lets start with simple generic components like `:div`: